 Lletty Cottage is in the heart of Carmarthenshire (Drover’s Country), overlooking the Brecon Beacons and is the perfect base for exploring the area from the front door.

 The charming church of St. Sadwrn lies in the centre of Llansadwrn village adjacent to The Sexton’s Arms where you will get a very warm welcome.
-In Llanwrda village one and a half miles away there is a general store, garage and cafe.
+In Llanwrda village one and a half miles away there is a general store.

 Two miles away is the delightful Welsh village of Llangadog with a Post Office and Country Stores, an excellent butcher selling local produce, and a very good pub-restaurant.

-Trains to Shrewsbury and Swansea run from Llangadog on the Heart of Wales line.
+Trains to Shrewsbury and Swansea run from Llangadog and Llanwrda on the Heart of Wales line.
 The line is renowned for its passage through dramatic mid-Wales scenery and many interesting stopping stations.

 The Hay-on-Wye Book Festival is less than 1 hour away.
 It was the Dylan Thomas Centenery in 2015.
 Visit the famous Boat House at Laugharne which is 40 minutes travel from Lletty Cottage.
 For a good day out on your holiday, see Good Day Out for some wonderful ideas and experiences.